 Working With Postmates

 Postmates is different from the previously discussed delivery services; they deliver almost anything and everything.
 Originating in 2011, they claim to have deliveries available in 2,940 US cities including 600,000 restaurants, grocers, retailers, and more.
-Anyone interested in driving for them can go to Apply to be a Postmate.
+Anyone interested in driving for them can go to apply to Uber Eats.
 There is an Unlimited Deliveries Membership for $9.95 per month or a $99.99 annual fee available for the consumer, which encourages them to order more frequently.
 The restaurant is charged a commission rate of 30%.

 Uber Technologies is the parent company of Postmates, as of 2020, merging to get restaurants and merchants even more exposure on both the Postmates and Uber Eats platforms.
 Uber Eats and Postmates together take an estimated 30% of the food delivery market.